C2DH/ranketwo-submissions/lessons/drafts/data.md

 <!--The learning objective is to understand a) that data represent reality and make them concrete; b) media as careers of data; c) human/machine readability.
 The question on transformation is no doubt too open, can we give instructions towards specific directions? -->

-### 1.b Understanding the finite and distinct nature of data
+### 1.b Understanding the building blocks of data
 Let's work with dates.
 Dates are one of the simplest and most familiar forms of data.
 We use them to identify specific moments in time by combining a limited set of symbols.

 Dates are important data for historians because they allow to contextualise a source - by the way, dating the objects is one of the tasks Lea gives to herself in the video to document her grandmother's holdings.

-A date such as `28-06-1914` already illustrates two essential characteristics of data: data are finite and distinct.
+A date such as `28-06-1914` already illustrates two essential characteristics of data: the symbols that represent data have to be finite and distinct.

 “Finite” means that data are built from a limited number of possible symbols.
 In the decimal system, for example, we use only ten digits (0–9).
 Likewise, the alphabet consists of a finite number of letters.
 Although the number of symbols is limited, they can be combined and rearranged in countless ways.
 This is what makes data versatile and powerful.